zhouxiangni/ofcourse-zhou.github.io/ECDS-AB-Book/readme.md

     + linear ODE;   fundamental matrix; controbability; stability; observability;

-+ 4-5:
-   +  estimation, inverse problem, bayesian, mean square, MLE,
++ 4-5:   estimation, system identification, bayesian, mean square, MLE

 + 6-7: can be found in any stochastic prob. book and skipped

 + 8-9 : **stochastic control of linear SDE** || parallel to  2-3